Am I an Employee or Independent Contractor?

 Frequently, though, Employers try to cut costs by saying that workers are independent contractors as opposed to employees.
 At the end of the year, they may hand out a 1099 rather than a W2.
 There has been no tax withholding, and in theory, the supposed independent contractor is to file and pay his or her own taxes as a separate business on a “Schedule C”.
 Usually, this is a sham.

-Calling workers independent contractors does not make them so.Examples Along a Sliding Scale
+Calling workers independent contractors does not make them so, even when the lawyer who works for the insurance company makes that argument.Examples Along a Sliding Scale

 Whether someone is an employee or an independent contractor depends on the facts of a particular situation.
 For example, if a general contractor in charge of building a home engages a separate company, like Zappo Electricians or SCUBA Plumbers, those are independent contractors.
 They are separately established businesses who perform their work in the manner they choose using their professional expertise.
 They arrive in their own business trucks with their own equipment and work within their contractual terms but not under the direct eye of the General Contractor.